 Each element of a periodic table has a unique set of properties.
 These properties refer to various characteristics, trends, and relationships shown by the elements of the periodic table.
 The key properties are as follows.

-Symbol: Each element has its own symbol.
-It is a one or two letter abbreviation that is used to represent the chemical element.
+Symbol: Each element has its own symbol, a one—or two-letter abbreviation used to represent the chemical element.

 Atomic Mass: Atomic mass refers to the weight or mass of an atom of a specific element.
 It includes the mass of the protons, neutrons, and electrons in the atom.
 We measure it in Atomic Mass Unit (amu).

-Element Type: Element type refers to the classification of elements into different categories based on their properties and characteristics.
-These categories help to understand the general behavior of different elements.
+Element Type: Element type refers to classifying elements into different categories based on their properties and characteristics.
+These categories help to understand the general behavior of other elements.

 1.2.
 Create Periodic Table Format

-- Label the columns with the group numbers from 1–18.
+- The columns with the group numbers from 1–18.

-- Label the rows with the period numbers from 1–7.
+- The rows with the period numbers from 1–7.

 - Enter the symbol of each element in appropriate cells depending on their group number and period number.